cogent3/cogent3/doc/cookbook/annotation_db.rst

 How to find the "children" of a Feature
 """""""""""""""""""""""""""""""""""""""

-To find the "children" of a feature, you can use the ``get_feature_children()`` method.
+To find the "children" of a feature, we can use the ``get_feature_children()`` method.
 A "child" refers to a feature that is nested within or contained by another "parent" feature.
 For example, a child feature could be an exon contained within a gene or a CDS contained within a transcript.

 This method returns a generator that yields all the child features of the specified feature.